tinyclub/linux-lab/README.md

 and more:

     $ make list-board         # only ARCH
-    $ make list-short         # ARCH and LINUX
+    $ make list-short         # ARCH and Linux
     $ make list-base          # no plugin
     $ make list-plugin        # only plugin
     $ make list-full          # everything